czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 "That was easier than a job application, and there's the added perk of being the only applicant."

 He smiled.
 Somewhere deep inside of him something was stirring.
 It was the goliath that formed his core values, his baseline morality, and the source of his lack of ethical conviction.
 It was stirring because it had started to be subjected to something new, something radical, and yet something oh so beautiful.
 It had grown stale and at this time it wanted to believe so much, it wanted to change and shift and adopt, and it would not let James dictate to it what it would change to.
 No!
-It would act by itself, and it was ready to adopt any idea that came its way, be it sound, brilliant, or absolutely foolish, and it would take this idea and nurture it, let it grow and bloom until it filled every little bit of James's mind, becoming part of him---no---becoming him, his very essence.
+It would act by itself, and it was ready to adopt any idea that came its way, be it sound, brilliant, or absolutely foolish, and it would take this idea and nurture it, let it grow and bloom until it filled every little bit of James's mind, becoming part of him—no—becoming him, his very essence.

 The timing was perfect.
 Marek had determined at that precise moment to tell James the exact particulars of his religion, and found him surprisingly ready to accept them.
 He did not worry about the particular cause, instead chalking it up to the mysterious hand of fate and mentally noting to himself to make sure to add a backdated prophecy about it.

 Marek began with his own life.
 How he, as a young monk, fresh out of self-education, had stumbled upon cryptic writing encoded in the shapes of rocks.
 How he had gathered these rocks, had studied them, taking copious notes, paged upon pages of which were now stacked in this very room.
 How he had realized that within these rocks hide the prophecies of the future, how he decoded them and wrote them down, until one day, exactly a month before, he had realized that he would play an integral role in the world's future.
 He would meet the messiah, would educate him, teach him about the true path, and eventually explain to him how to save the world.
 In short, it was everything a monk could dream of, even one as ambitious as Marek.

 Marek knew he didn't have much time (he was, after all, a prophet) and so he briefly summarized the major tenets of his religion, the one that was to take hold over the entire world and be responsible for global salvation.
-There was a brief synopsis of the history of the world, with a gross amount of artistic license taken, followed by an even briefer morality---killing and disbelieving were verboten, but everything else was up for grabs.
+There was a brief synopsis of the history of the world, with a gross amount of artistic license taken, followed by an even briefer morality—killing and disbelieving were verboten, but everything else was up for grabs.
 The majority of it was a history.
 He hesitated to call it that, because it was a history of the future, a history of the end of the world.
 There wasn't time to see it now, he insisted to James, although as the messiah he would of course be able to see it soon enough.
 More important things were to be done now.

 "You must go to the village."
 Marek explained resolutely.